 What did I do?

-So with a clear mind and still a somewhat fragile soul I can honestly tell you, I will never experience infidelity ever again.
+So with a clear mind and still a sacred soul I can honestly tell you, I will never experience infidelity ever again.

 How do I know this?

 - I will never be in a relationship that is not clearly defined

 - I will never love someone more than they love me

 - I will never be with someone who does not share the same vision as me

 - I will never be vulnerable with someone who does not respect me as a human being with feelings

 - I will never be with someone who doesn’t have one nice thing to say about their last relationship, especially if it is the mother of their children